Difenzoquat: Environmental behaviour

 Difenzoquat is persistent and relatively immobile in soil, with little risk of groundwater contamination.
-Difenzoquat's persistence is slighty uncertain though, field trials indicate it dissipates much quicklier than believed.
+Difenzoquat's persistence is slightly uncertain though, as field trials indicate it dissipates much more quickly than believed.

 Difenzoquat is practically non-toxic to birds (LD_{50} of 10338 mg/kg) and freshwater fish, (LC_{50} of 76 mg/L) but moderately toxic to freshwater invertebrates.
 (LC_{50} of 2.6mg/L) It is non-toxic to honey bees.
 Chronic ecological toxicity is thought to be unlikely.

 Chemical properties

 Aqueous solutions of difenzoquat can be effectively filtered with activated charcoal adsorption.
 One test removed 99.9% of difenzoquat this way, and 47% of paraquat and 46% of diquat, although with electrosorption those could be filtered to over 98%.